Cost increases for all students at Phagans Medford Beauty School in 2022-23 school year

 Related

-Cost of education increases for all students at Klamath Community College in 2022-23 school year
+Cost of college at Rogue Community College remained the same for all students in the 2022-23 school year

-Tuition for in-state students at Klamath Community College increased by 4.8% for the 2022-23 academic year, according to recent data, according to the latest disclosure from the National Center for Education Statistics.
+Tuition rates for in-state students at Rogue Community College remained steady during the 2022-23 academic year, according to the latest report, according to the latest disclosure from the National Center for Education Statistics.

 Trending